The “3 to 5 Months” Wait Time, and Why It’s Disappointing

 SSD Application Process: How Long Does It Take If Your Claim’s Denied?

 The SSD application process doesn’t end if your first claim’s denied.
 Instead, you have 60 days from the day your denial letter arrives to file an appeal.
 However, where you live largely determines how long you’ll wait for an appeals hearing.
 See average appeals hearing wait times in your state or region here.
-Currently, the national average wait time for an appeals hearing is 11.8 months.
-In other words, you’ll wait at least 1.5 years from the date you apply if you win SSD benefits on appeal.
+Currently, the national average wait time for an appeals hearing is 14 months.
+In other words, you’ll wait more than a year from the date you apply if you win SSD benefits on appeal.

 Applicants who miss the deadline to appeal must start the SSD application process all over again.
 Unfortunately, if you reapply immediately after receiving a denial, the SSA will automatically reject your next disability application.
 For this reason, you should always appeal instead of submitting another application!
 You must wait at least 12 months before you reapply to avoid automatic denial of your next disability claim.